baigudin/boos-core-microbe/README.md

 [Homepage](http://baigudin.software/boos/) | [Events](http://baigudin.software/events/) | [About Us](http://baigudin.software/about/project/) | [Contact Us](http://baigudin.software/contact/)

 BOOS Microbe Core is a micro real-time operating system (RTOS), which has been written in C programming language and should be used into 8-bit microprocessor based systems.
-The operating system helps developers to create embedded high-safe applications.
+The operating system is developed within MISRA C guidelines and helps developers to create embedded high-safe applications.